Rustom0/tic-tac-toe/README.md

 - Basic game logic to check for winners or a draw
 - Responsive design
 - Reset and New Game functionality
+- AI mode to play against the computer.

 ## Technologies Used
 - HTML